Take half a day and visit charming, historic Ein Karem Jerusalem just 10 minutes from the city.

 Pundak Ein Karem - opened its doors more than 30 years ago and is still running strong.
 They serve continental, and local food in a pleasant atmosphere.
 Always popular.

-Karma - is situated in the heart of Ein Kerem serving Italian cuisine.
+Karma - is located in the heart of Ein Kerem serving Italian cuisine.
 Try one of the dishes made in the 'tabun' - the local name for a wood-burning stone oven.

 Staying a night or two in Ein Karem can be peaceful and relaxing.
 Here are some options to consider: